LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-1-(Data-&-Variables).md

 ## Announcements
 1. Welcome!
 First day pep talk
-1. Class 2 prep work should be active by the end of class.
+1. Lesson 2 prep work should be active by the end of class.

 ## Large Group Time (Instructor)
 ### First Class Reminders